 Introduction

-The EU Strategy for the Adriatic-Ionian region (EUSAIR) is a macroregional strategy adopted by the European Commission and endorsed by the European Council in 2014.
-The original strategy was jointly developed by the European Commission and the Adriatic-Ionian region countries and stakeholders, which agreed to work together on the areas of joint interest for the benefit of each country and the whole region.
+The EU Strategy for the Adriatic-Ionian Region (EUSAIR) is a macroregional strategy adopted by the European Commission and endorsed by the European Council in 2014.
+The original strategy was jointly developed by the European Commission and the Adriatic-Ionian Region countries and stakeholders, which agreed to work together on the areas of joint interest for the benefit of each country and the whole region.

 At present, the participating countries include the four EU member states, Croatia, Greece, Italy, Slovenia, five EU candidate countries, Albania, Bosnia and Herzegovina, Montenegro, North Macedonia, Serbia and one non-EU country, San Marino.

-The objective of the EUSAIR is to promote effective multilevel and cross-sectoral cooperation for economically prosperous, socially inclusive, well connected, more integrated, green and liveable Adriatic-Ionian region.
-The participating countries of the EUSAIR agreed on areas of mutual interest with high relevance for the Adriatic-Ionian region, being it joint challenges or opportunities.
+The objective of the EUSAIR is to promote effective multilevel and cross-sectoral cooperation for economically prosperous, socially inclusive, well connected, more integrated, green and liveable Adriatic-Ionian Region.
+The participating countries of the EUSAIR agreed on areas of mutual interest with high relevance for the Adriatic-Ionian Region, being it joint challenges or opportunities.

-The Action Plan helps the EUSAIR to go from ‘words to actions’ by identifying the concrete priorities for the Adriatic-Ionian region.
+The Action Plan helps the EUSAIR to go from ‘words to actions’ by identifying the concrete priorities for the Adriatic-Ionian Region.
 The first Action Plan was agreed upon in 2014 when the EUSAIR was launched.
-Since then, new priorities, challenges and opportunities have emerged – which need to be addressed through joint actions in the Adriatic-Ionian region – the process of the revision of the Action Plan has started in January 2022.
+Since then, new priorities, challenges and opportunities have emerged – which need to be addressed through joint actions in the Adriatic-Ionian Region – the process of the revision of the Action Plan has started in January 2022.
 This revision of the Action Plan takes into account the priorities set in the UN Agenda 2030 and Sustainable Development Goals, EU policies supporting green and digital transition as well as building just and inclusive Europe on the principles of European Pillar on Social Rights; the changed circumstances and perspectives of EU enlargement; enlarged membership in the EUSAIR as well as experience concerning the capacities of the EUSAIR community in putting the strategy into practice.

 The participating countries have set the goal to help facilitate accession process through the revised Action Plan and following this, unlock the full potential of the Adriatic-Ionian Region.
 Joint actions comprise building networks, offering mutual learning, striving for harmonisation, aligning policies, building capacities, strengthening civil society and voluntary service, to highlight some examples.
 The revision of the Action Plan is informed by a consultation.
 The Action Plan outlines the way for all involved stakeholders to cooperate on specific topics, priorities and actions to achieve by a common effort the objectives of the Strategy as a whole and in particular those of the Pillars.
-The drafting process involved a wide range of stakeholders from the Adriatic-Ionian region representing national, regional and local authorities, but also the private sector, academia and civil society.
+The drafting process involved a wide range of stakeholders from the Adriatic-Ionian Region representing national, regional and local authorities, but also the private sector, academia and civil society.
 The Action Plan is therefore a bottom up approach where the role of the governance system of EUSAIR Thematic Steering Groups of the Pillars and the Governing Board have a very crucial role to play, from the drafting of the Plan up to its implementation.